Designing PCBs for IoT: How to Plan for FCC Certification

 To avoid this scenario, do a little research up front on your components.
 This will save you from scrambling around trying to find shielding solutions or changing your hardware.
 Remember to look beyond your PCB and try to eliminate troublesome components in the entire system.

-- A single faulty component can interfere with your whole device.
+- A single faulty component can be a harmful interference with your whole digital device.
 Check whether you’re including any components, like sensors with long traces, that can propagate issues to the system as a whole.

 - Beware of wires and cables connecting to external components as they can become little electromagnetic radiators of chaos.